-The Company records net amounts due from or to iHeartCommunications as "Due from/to iHeartCommunications" on the consolidated balance sheets.
+The Company records net amounts due from or to iHeartCommunications as "Due from/to iHeartCommunications" on the consolidated balance sheets, net of allowance for credit losses.
 The accounts represent the revolving promissory note issued by the Company to iHeartCommunications and the revolving promissory note issued by iHeartCommunications to the Company in the face amount of \$1.0 billion, or if more or less than such amount, the aggregate unpaid principal amount of all advances.
-The accounts accrue interest pursuant to the terms of the promissory notes and are generally payable on demand or when they mature on December 15, 2017.
+The accounts accrue interest pursuant to the terms of the promissory notes and are generally payable on demand or when they mature on May 15, 2019.

-Included in the accounts are the net activities resulting from day-to-day cash management services provided by iHeartCommunications.
-As a part of these services, the Company maintains collection bank accounts swept daily into accounts of iHeartCommunications (after satisfying the funding requirements of the Trustee Accounts under the CCWH Senior Notes and the CCWH Subordinated Notes).
-In return, iHeartCommunications funds the Company's controlled disbursement accounts as checks or electronic payments are presented for payment.
+Included in the accounts are the net activities resulting fromday-to-day cash management services provided by iHeartCommunications.
+As a part of these services, the Company maintains collection bank accounts swept daily into accounts of iHeartCommunications (after satisfying the Company's controlled disbursement accounts and the funding requirements of the Trustee Accounts under the CCWH Senior Notes and the CCWH Subordinated Notes).
 The Company's claim in relation to cash transferred from its concentration account is on an unsecured basis and is limited to the balance of the "Due from iHeartCommunications" account.